-Item Examples of CONNECTIONS lock & keys connections "Locks provide security for people, places and things.
+TIME Item Examples of CONNECTIONS 20 - 25 min lock & keys connections "Locks provide security for people, places and things.
 Access to our drinking watersheds is restricted and monitored by security staff.
 Why might people want or need access to the upper watershed and reservoir?"
-A: Wants: hike, fish, camp; Needs: build and maintain infrastructure, security, monitor/sample water to ensure quality, minimize impact to ecosystem, education programs. pipe connections "Pipes move water from one place to another.
+MATERIALS WATERSHED MYSTERY bag A: Wants: hike, fish, camp; Needs: build and maintain infrastructure, security, monitor/sample water to ensure quality, minimize impact to ecosystem, education programs.
+MIGTER 545 pipe connections "Pipes move water from one place to another.
 Water enters large pipes at the drinking water reservoir and travels through smaller and smaller underground pipes until it exits the small pipes connected to our taps at home.
-How far does water travel to get to your home?"
-A: Nanaimo manages approximately 500kms of mainline water pipes to transport water across the city.
-Parksville manages about 85kms of water mains that serves 5,000 lots.
-The distance to your house depends on how far away you live from the reservoirs. measuring tape "There are a lot of things that are measured in the watershed: reservoir depth, rainfall, snowpack, and even how dirty the water is.
+How far does water travel to get to your home? " A: Parksville manages about 85 kms of water mains that serve 5,000 lots.
+In Nanoose, there are about 110 kms of pipe to distribute the water.
+The distance to your house depends on how far away you live from the intake. measuring tape "There are a lot of things that are measured in the watershed: reservoir depth, rainfall, snowpack, and even how dirty the water is.
 Why are these measurements important?" connections A: Plan, predict and monitor to ensure a clean, reliable supply is available all year round. tree cookie connections "These tree cookies came from Watershed trees.
 Healthy forests help to keep our drinking water supply clean and healthy by preventing soil erosion.
-What other jobs are there that Watershed trees do?"
-A: They store large volumes of water and release it slowly, part of the water cycle through evapotranspiration.
+What other jobs are there that Watershed trees do? " A: They store large volumes of water and release it slowly, part of the water cycle through evapotranspiration.
 Roots act as nets and sponges to hold soil on banks and filter water. can of salmon connections "All of the rivers and lakes in our Watersheds are home to salmon and other fish species.
 Why are salmon important here on the West Coast of Canada?" - A: Keystone species; their presence is crucial in maintaining the organization & diversity of their ecological communities.
 They are important traditional food for the First Nations. plug or cork connections "Just like a plug can hold water in a sink, a dam holds water in a reservoir.
-With 18,000 people living in Parksville/Nanoose and 85,000 people living in Nanaimo, dams and reservoirs are needed to store enough water for everyone's daily needs.
+With 28,000 people living in Parksville and 85,000 people living in Nanaimo, dams and reservoirs are needed to store enough water for everyone's daily needs.
 With the population of our region rapidly growing, how can we make sure to have enough drinking water for everyone?"
 A: Conserve it.
 Meter it/ charge more for it, look for new reservoirs, mandate stricter building codes.